What is a CDN?

-1. To begin, you need to set an origin.
-It can be your website URL, IP address of your server or
+- To begin, you need to set an origin.
+It can be your website URL, IP address of your server or CDN storage.

-2. Next, you just need to set a label for the Resource, which is a name for its easy identification in the client section.
+- Next, you just need to set a label for the Resource.The label is there for you to easily identify different CDN resources in the client section.

-3. When you are ready, hit Create CDN Resource button
+- When you are ready, hit Create CDN Resource button.

 Your CDN should be up and running in less than 15 minutes after creation.
 You can check by accessing the CDN URL of the Resource (e.g. 1234567890.rsc.cdn77.org) and it will show your website, when the Resource is ready.